CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 ##Rendering Documents:

 These objects can be used in a number of ways.
 The most common in CommonAccord is to render a text (our focus is legal documents, but any text is fine).
-We render by starting with the name of one property (by ugly default it is called Model.Root).
-So a value of Model.Root={A}, {B} and {C} is evaluated by looking for A=, B=, and C=.
+We render by starting with the name of one property (by ugly default it is called "Model.Root").
+So a value of <code>Model.Root={A}, {B} and {C}</code> is evaluated by looking for A=, B=, and C=.
 If those values contain any variables, those variables are also expanded, until all variables have been substituted or determined to be not available.
 (The order of expansion makes no difference.)

 Of course one can use an object for some of its properties, such as in the example of Acme_Incorporate and Alice_Alto.
 Objects can be collections of other objects, such as a shareholder list, and intended as a name space rather than for direct rendering.
 Properties can also be included that serve a computing purpose.